mkz2035/laravel-zarinpal/README.md

 ### Features
 * Friendly Interface
 * Ease of use
-* Ease of set Merchant_ID and callback function
+* Ease of set Merchant_ID and callback url
 * Has form for register price and information of user
 ## Installation
 ### 1 - Dependency